alphagov/wcag-primer/source/documentation/checklist.md

 * Are headings and labels clear and descriptive?
 * When using a keyboard to move through a page can you tell where you are?
 * Do you have shortcuts triggered by only one letter or character?
 If so can they be turned off or remapped by the user?
 * Does some of your site functionality need several fingers or complex gestures to operate it?
+If so, can the same functionality be used with just single taps or clicks?
 * Does some of your site functionality work using a single point (e.g fingertip) and is it triggered the moment it is touched?
 * On forms and other components is the accessible name or label the same as any on-screen text?
 * Does your site respond to motion or movement to operate parts?